prabodh1194/qwen-openai-agents/QWEN.md

+# CODING STANDARDS

+1. USE smart_open.open for all file operations.
+It is s3 compatible.
+2. Avoid safe code.
+Fail very very fast.
+3. Use `abc | None` instead of Optional[abc]

 # Qwen Code Agent

 This project is a CLI tool that provides access to the Qwen API through an OpenAI-compatible interface, with specialized features for financial news analysis.